Zanxis/R34Sharp/README.md

 `1.` 📩 》 INSTALLATION
 ----------------------

-To start using R34Sharp, you will need to download its library, it can be found directly at [Nuget]("https://www.nuget.org/packages/R34Sharp").
+To start using R34Sharp, you will need to download its library, it can be found directly at [Nuget](https://www.nuget.org/packages/R34Sharp).
 When importing the library to your project, you will already be able to use the API as you wish.

 `2.` 📚 》 DOCUMENTATION
 -----------------------

-You can find documentation of basic API schemas in the docs section by [Clicking Here]("").
+You can find documentation of basic API schemas in the docs section by [Clicking Here](./.github/docs/introduction.md).
 There, you'll get a reasonably good general sense of how to use the API in your projects.

 `3.` 🔗 》 CREDITS
 -----------------

-This Wrapper was independently made by [@starciad](https://github.com/starciad/), to see other projects Click Here to see the full profile.
+This Wrapper was independently made by [@starciad](https://github.com/starciad/).